Welcome to Therapeutic Horsemanship of El Paso!

 The purpose of our program is to create opportunities for therapeutic benefits by providing the student with a horseback riding experience as a recreational modality.
 Also, it is intended that riding will enhance personal skill development (both mentally and physically) and extend an appreciation and understanding of horses.

 A horse's walking gait mimics your body action.
 Sitting astride a horse, a person must move their trunk, arms, shoulders, head and the rest of their body in order to maintain balance.
 Only a live creature can make this happen.
-A horse can encourage your body to respond in a smooth, rhythmic manner.
+A horse can encourage your body to respond in a smooth, rhythmic, three dimensional manner.

 Therapeutic Horsemanship of El Paso is a 501c3 non-profit therapeutic riding center dedicated to providing therapeutic riding services to children and adults with physical, developmental, emotional and learning disabilities in Western Texas, Southern New Mexico, Fort Bliss and Cd.
 Juarez, Mexico